FAU-LS12-RC/Finding-COs-in-Side-Channel-Traces/README.md

 conda create -n clean37 python=3.7 scipy jupyter holoviews bokeh ipykernel tikzplotlib numba pyopencl ocl-icd-system
 ```

-After executing this and trying the setup_test.ipynb you should be good to go!
+After executing this and you have to activate the environment "clean37" in Jupyter-Notebooks.
+If the setup_test.ipynb produces an expected output you should be good to go!

 For the secure-boot example you might also need the following packages: